 Copper / Gold

-It is hugely iridescent with scales which seem to look like gold or copper.
+It is hugely iridescent with scales that seem to look like gold or copper.

 Full mask bettas have a black face while exhibiting other variations.